Dec 242017

 The least of the Christmas specials.
 Nothing original in sight.
 We’re given Inception‘s dream within a dream without a touch of irony, delivered via Alien‘s facehuggers.
 Since we know from the beginning that everything is a dream, nothing matters.
 It doesn’t help that the ep is dealing with the huge mistake that was the Clara/Danny relationship nor the rubbish split of The Doctor and Clara (to be fair the actress had quit and then changed her mind).
 However, it’s an acceptable diversion.

-#13 The Return of Doctor Mysterio (2016)
+#12 The Return of Doctor Mysterio (2016)

 WhoReturnofDoctorMysterioTwelve, Nardole

-#11 The Doctor, the Widow and the Wardrobe (2011)
+#8 The Doctor, the Widow and the Wardrobe (2011)

 whowidowwardrobeEleven

-Each of the several endings is heartwarming.
+And each of the several endings is heartwarming.
+Doctor who rarely reaches this level of emotional intensity.

 #7 Twice Upon a Time (2017)